BenMeehan/openimage/README.md

-# openimage
+# Openimage

-Generate AI images from your terminal.

-openimage is a command-line tool for generating images through AI image generation APIs.
+Openimage is a command-line tool for generating images through AI image generation APIs.
 It supports thirteen providers — OpenAI, OpenRouter, Stability AI, Replicate, Ideogram, DeepAI, GetImg.ai, Clipdrop, Segmind, Zhipu, Baidu, ByteDance, and Alibaba — as well as any OpenAI-compatible endpoint.